DataDog/documentation/content/en/api/key_management/key_managment.md

 ## Key Management

-<mark>The Key Management endpoints are not supported in our client libraries.
+<mark>The Key Management endpoints are not supported in Datadog's client libraries.
 To request this functionality, contact [Datadog Support][1].</mark>

 Manage your Datadog API and application keys.